cse110-sp21-group4/cse110-sp21-group4/README.md

 - source

-  - css: all css file
+  - css: all css file (css files are temporarily located in source/)
   - js: all js file
   - js/tests: unit test files
   - images: all image files